-- Clear to 00h (default value)-The I/O instruction is not restarted, and the instruction following the interrupted I/O-instruction is executed.
+- Clear to 00h (default value)-The I/O instruction is not restarted, and the instruction following the interrupted I/Oinstruction is executed.
 When a REP (repeat) prefix is used with an I/O instruction, it is possible that the next instruction to be executed is the next I/O instruction in the repeat loop. - Set to any non-zero value-The I/O instruction is restarted.

-While in SMM, the handler must determine the cause of the SMI and examine the processor state at the time the SMI occurred to determine whether or not an I/O instruction was interrupted.
-Writing a non-zero value into the I/O-instruction restart entry when the interrupted instruction is a non-I/O instruction produces undefined results.
-Some implementations provide model-specific facilities to assist in this determination.
-For more information, refer to the BIOS writer's guide for the implementation.
+While in SMM, the handler must determine the cause of the SMI and examine the processor state at the time the SMI occured to determine whether or not an I/O instruction was interrupted.
+Implementations provide state information in the SMM save-state area to assist in this determination: